HarvardOpenData/HODP-Docs/docs/python-intermediate.md

 This is known as **list comprehension**.

 List comprehension is an elegant way of creating lists from other iterables.
-List comprehension have the following
+List comprehensions have the following
 syntax:

 ```python